josephpicardat/NoteTakerIO/README.md

 Why did I build this project?

-- To create a simple note taking app that stores data in the backend instead of local storage
+- To create a simple note-taking app that stores data in the backend instead of local storage

 What problem does it solve?

-- Allowing everyone to see the data even with different computers/browers
+- Allowing everyone to see the data even with different computers/browsers

 What did I learn?